Trio (1950 film): Production

 Earl St John presold half the film's cost to Paramount.

 Director Harold French enjoyed doing the film although he later said he should have concentrated on the illness of the central characters more than the romance.
 He said Guy Rolfe was originally cast but had to drop out due to consumption and was replaced by Michael Rennie.

 Ken Annakin had directed an installment of Quartet and says being on the film "gave me full scope for leading actors through the character subtleties developed by the master."

 Reception

 Critical

 Bosley Crowther described the film as "another delightful screen potpourri, made from short stories of W. Somerset Maugham ...
 Wonderfully rich ...
 Shot through with keen, ironic humor".

 TV Guide called it "a small and highly enjoyable film".

 Box office

 Trade papers called the film a "notable box office attraction" in British cinemas in 1950.
-According to Kinematograph Weekly the 'biggest winners' at the box office in 1950 Britain were The Blue Lamp, The Happiest Days of Your Life, Annie Get Your Gun, The Wooden Horse, Treasure Island and Odette, with "runners up" being Stage Fright, White Heat, They Were Not Divided, Trio, Morning Departure, Destination Moon, Sands of Iwo Jima, Little Women, The Forsyte Saga, Father of the Bride, Neptune's Daughter, The Dancing Years, Red Light, Rogues of Sherwood Forest, Fancy Pants, Copper Canyon, State Secret, The Cure for Love, My Foolish Heart, Stromboli, Cheaper by the Dozen, Pinky, Three Came Home, Broken Arrow and The Black Rose.
+According to Kinematograph Weekly Trio was a "runner up" at the box office in 1950 Britain.